flaviostutz/aws-serverless-spikes-monorepo/README.md

 * /shared folder contains resources used by other modules
   * folders must be [js|scripts|assets]

+* Modules
   * A module is identified by having a ".serverless" file at its root

   * The module name must end with [-svc|-web]

+  * All modules must have different names, regardless of the parent folder structure they are

   * Module folder structure
     * /src - javascript files
     * /src/[handlers|utils]
     * /sls - serverless files referenced by .serverless.yml
     * /.serverless.yml - serverless config entrypoint
     * /Makefile - pipeline and scripts run

+  * .serverless.yml
-* .serverless.yml 'service' attribute must match module folder name
+    * 'service' attribute must match module folder name

+  * package.json
-* package.json 'name' attribute must match module folder name
+    * 'name' attribute must match module folder name

 ## Environment variables